hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/02_installation.md

    Unique cluster name
    -------------------

-   The cluster name uniquely identifies a specific Sun Grid Engine cluster.
+   The cluster name uniquely identifies a specific Cluster Scheduler cluster.
    The cluster name must be unique throughout your organization.
 The name is not related to the SGE cell.